asitang/webpageclassifier/README.md

 The flow is very important for the categorization.

 URL CHECK: The code checks the urls for WIKI, BLOGS, FORUMS and NEWS before anythin else.
-In case we have multiple clues in a single url such as www.**newsforum**.com, it gives utmost precedence to the wiki.
+In case we have multiple clues in a single url such as wwwDOT**newsforum**DOTcom, it gives utmost precedence to the wiki.
 Then treats the others as equal and keeps the result undecided hoping it will be decided by one of the successive processes.

 WIKI: The easiest and most certain way of identifying a wiki is looking into its url.